bxcodec/httpcache/README.md

-# httpcache, inject-able http cache in golang.
+# httpcache, inject-able HTTP cache in Golang, based on RFCC 7234

 Howdy there!!!